kukielp/deno-lambda-cdk/README.md

 # Overview

 This is an example project showing:
-- CDK
+- AWS CDK
-- Typescript
+- TypeScript
 - Deploying a new layer in a CDK project

-I have been followign Dino for a little while, it's nice to use stong typing in javascript however the transpilers are a slgiht overhead, Dino does away with this and allows the use of typescript with out compilation.
+I have been followign Deno for a little while, it's nice to use stong typing in javascript however the transpilers are a slight overhead, Deno does away with this and allows the use of TypeScript with out compilation.

 The CDK stack project is still usign typescript that is compiled however you can see in ```tsconfig.json``` that /srcprogram is excluded meanign we dont need to compile this.